 2. Is informed consent always necessary?

-There are six instances under Article 6 of the GDPR which authorize a business to process the personal data of an individual without obtaining prior consent before collection:
+There are five instances under Article 6 of the GDPR which authorize a business to process personal data without obtaining prior consent before collection:

 - Personal data has to be processed at the request of the data subject before a contract is signed, or the data is necessary for the performance of the contract;